mozilla-rally/study-template/README.md

 * `lint`: run linting on the add-on code.
 * `package`: packages the final archive containing the bundled addon, is saved in the `web-ext-artifacts` directory.
 * `start`: build the addon and run a Firefox instance and side-load the add-on for manual testing or debugging purposes.
 * `test-integration`: perform the provided integration test for the final addon.
+This template includes a sample test that opens the provided example options page.
+If you remove the options page from this template and plan on using the integration testing template provided, make sure to update the test appropriately.

 ## Manual testing in the browser
 To test, either load as a temporary add-on in Firefox (`about:debugging`) or Chrome ("developer mode" in `chrome://extensions`) or use `npm run start`.